 The testing period will occur in June or July, 2016, depending on water conditions, and near the tail end of the spring run-off.
 Investigators will secure a group of sterile triploid rainbow trout or some other species of sterile trout from local UDWR hatchery facilities.
-There will be three size classes for this investigation that represent the likely size of fish that could become entrained at the Project: 3-inch, 6-inch, and 12-inch.
+There will be four size classes for this investigation that represent the likely size of fish that could become entrained at the Project: 3-inch, 6-inch, 12-inch and 16-inch.
+During a brief discussion following a review of this study plan at the FERC Scoping meeting, it was agreed that, since the intake rack is spaced so close together (approximately 2 inches), using 16-inch fish may not be as great a concern; and may depend on whether or not the study group is able to obtain fish in that size range.
 A group of 100 fish from each size class will be used in this study.
-These fish will have two marks to distinguish the different-sized test fish since size in any group can vary.
+These fish will have two marks to distinguish the different sized test fish since size in any group can vary.
 Each group will be marked with an adipose fin clip plus one other mark (a hole punch in the opercle or tail or other fin clip).

 Beginning with the smallest size, 100 fish will be introduced to the penstock intake behind the intake rack through a standpipe inserted in the surge relief vent pipe.
 The penstock is 9,107 feet. long and the estimated velocity is approximately 11.7 feet per second (fps) so it takes about 13 minutes for water and fish to travel through the entire penstock under full load.
 During placement of the fish, the project will be operating at full load for a period of 15 minutes to allow all fish placed in the penstock to pass through the turbines.
 The plant will then be shut down and a group of biologists will enter the tailrace with nets and electrofishing gear to collect as many test fish as possible.
 A SCUBA diver will also inspect the bottom of the stream in the tailrace to look for any dead or stunned fish.
 A block net will be placed at the intake to the Weber-Davis diversion and upstream of the tailrace water to prevent any test fish from leaving the tailrace before they can be captured by investigators.
 All fish captured will be recorded as either alive or dead and examined for injury and descaling.
-Following NOAA fisheries standards for entrained fish, any descaling that exceeds ten percent of the body area and visible trauma consisting of open, fresh wounds or hemorrhaging will be considered lethal.
+Following NOAA Fisheries standards for entrained fish, any descaling that exceeds ten percent of the body area and visible trauma consisting of open, fresh wounds or hemorrhaging will be considered lethal.